adamzap/landslide/README.md

 That way, you'll just have to host the whole presentation directory to a webserver.
-Of course, no Python nor PHP nor anything else than a HTTP webserver (like Apache) is required to host a landslide presentation.
+Of course, no Python nor PHP nor anything else than a HTTP webserver (like Nginx) is required to host a landslide presentation.

 [Here's an example][akei-pres].